Your Trust in Our Security is Important

 All payment gateways and merchant banks are required to have their merchants complete at least one of the SAQ forms, listed to the below.

 As a merchant who is accepting card transactions your bank will require you to complete the correct PCI DSS SAQ for the API type that you are integrating with.

 This table is a list of eWAY’s API’s and the relevant SAQ that you must complete.
 Please note that this only applies to when you are accepting your customer’s card information.
 Subsequent recurring or token transactions processed without requiring the customer to enter their card number are not included in your compliance.

 How to quickly & easily become PCI Compliant

-The easiest and fastest way to become PCI Compliant is to use eWAY’s solutions as we’re tier 1 PCI Compliant.
+The easiest and fastest way to become closer to compliance is to use eWAY’s solutions as we’re Level 1 PCI DSS Compliant.
 You can integrate to hosted solutions (such as Xero or Shopify), or in just a few simple steps integrate to eWAY’s iFrame solution.

 PCI DSS SAQ Forms Required

 - Responsive Shared Page – SAQ A (14 requirements)

 - Rapid iFrame – SAQ A (14 requirements)